the-refinery/sparkpost_rails/README.md

 mail(to: to_email, subject: "Test", body: "test", sparkpost_data: data)
 ```

-You can set a description for a transmission via the "sparkpost_data" as well:
+You can set a description for a transmission via the "sparkpost_data" as well.
+The maximum length of the decription is 1024 characters - values
+longer than the maxium will be truncated.

 ```
 data = { description: "My Important Message" }